 Having completed the rewiring and cable management for the TV, but before I could paint and decorate the room I needed to:

 - Remove the old radiator shelf and a shelf above the desk; both of which would be modified before putting back after all the decorations were complete.

 - Make several modifications to the built-in cabin bed.

 - Repair any cracks and holes in the plaster before wallpapering.

 Radiator and Desk Shelf

 The old radiator shelf was just conti-board (laminated chipboard) which I wanted to replace with real wood and make a little smaller to the original.
-So I removed the old radiator shelf before wallpaper and then afterwards replaced it with a couple of pieces of oak flooring (joined together in the middle) and rounded at both ends to match the design of the original e.g. so there was no sharp corners to bump into .
+So I removed the old radiator shelf before wallpaper and then afterwards replaced it with a couple of pieces of oak flooring (joined together in the middle).
+I rounded them at both ends to match the design of the original so that there were no sharp corners to bump into.